 2.1.
 The study area

-This study was carried out at the river-rine area of Ondo state, Nigeria.
-Ondo state was created on 3rd of February 1976 from the former western state.
+This study was carried out at the mriverine area of Ondo state, Nigeria.
+Ondo state was created on 3rd of February 1976, from the former Western State.
 The state covers a land of 14,793 square kilometers with its administrative capital at Akure.
-The population of the state in the 2006 census reported in 2007 put the figure at 3,442,024 (Ondo State Bureau of Statistics, 2018).
+The population of the state in the 2006 census reported in 2007 was 3,442,024 (Ondo State Bureau of Statistics, 2018).
 Ondo state is located in the southern region of Nigeria.
 The state is made up of 18 Local Government Areas, and is bounded in the north by Ekiti and Kogi states, in the east by Edo state.
 In the west by Osun and Ogun states, in the South by Atlantic Ocean.
 Ondo state is located entirely within the tropics (National Population Census (NPC), 2006).
-The climate of Ondo, like other states in the southwestern part of Nigeria, is that of tropical rain forest type, with distinct wet and dry seasons.
-The tropical climate of the state is broadly divided into two: dry season (Harmattan season) and raining season.
-The latitude of Ondo state nigeria is 7.100005, and the longitude is 4.841694.
-Ondo state is located in Nigeria in the cities place category with the gps coordinates of 7° 6' 0.0180'' N and 4° 50' 30.0984'' E. The annual rainfall varies from 2,000mm in the southern areas to 1,150mm in the northern areas.
-In the south, the mean monthly temperature is 27 degree Celsius, while the mean relative humidity is over seventy five per cent.
-(75%).
+The climate of Ondo, like other states in the southwestern part of Nigeria, is that of a tropical rainforest type, with distinct wet and dry seasons.
+The tropical climate of the state is broadly divided into two: the dry season (Harmattan season) and the rainy season.
+The latitude of Ondo State Nigeria is 7.100005, and the longitude is 4.841694.
+Ondo state is located in Nigeria in the cities place category with the GPS coordinates of 7° 6' 0.0180'' N and 4° 50' 30.0984'' E. The annual rainfall varies from 2,000mm in the southern areas to 1,150mm in the northern areas.
+In the south, the mean monthly temperature is 27 degree Celsius, while the mean relative humidity is over seventy-five per cent. ).
 The older sand ridge develop brown and orange sandy soils, while the most recent ones near the coast have light grey sandy soils.
-In the northern part of the state, the mean monthly temperature and its range are about 30 degree Celsius.
+In the northern part of the state, the mean monthly temperature and its range are about 30 degrees Celsius.
 The mean monthly relative humidity is less than seventy percent (70%).
 Soils here are skeletal in nature and are of comparatively recent origin (Falodun, 2017) Agriculture (including fishing) constitutes the main occupation of the people of the state.
 Indeed, Ondo state is the leading cocoa producing state in Nigeria.
 Other agricultural produce include yams, cassava and palm produce (Ondo State Ministry of Information, 2019).
 The riverine area of Ondo State are Ilaje and Ese-Odo Local Government which share boundary with the Atlantic ocean in the tropics.

 Fig 1.
 Map of the study area